-It’s always been a challenge getting Ebi to eat enough vegetables.
+It’s always been a challenge getting Vivi to eat enough vegetables.
 Her issue seems to be more one of texture than of taste.
 She will eat broccoli soup, but not broccoli.
 So, I make soup.
 Even peer pressure won’t convince her to like something.
-While her cousins are fighting over who gets more popcorn cauliflower, she looks at me like they’re nuts.
+While her cousins are fighting over who gets more popcorn cauliflower, she looks at them like they’re nuts.
 So, I continue to add spinach confetti to everything she eats, and find ways to disguise vegetables.

-1 head of cauliflower
+- 1 head of cauliflower

-1/2 cup grated cheese
+- 1/2 cup grated cheese

-your favorite pizza toppings
+- your favorite pizza toppings

-Preheat oven to 450F.
+- Preheat oven to 450F.
 I don’t have a pizza stone yet, so I put a pan in the oven while it heated up.

 - Dump it onto a clean kitchen towel and allow it to cool until you can handle it without burning yourself.
 Wrap it up in the towel and wring it out to remove as much water as you can.
 Get it from the towel into a mixing bowl without dumping most of it on the floor and counter.